- Home

 Aweni - 'Inspire' (Blue)

-Each year group is overseen by a Head of School who monitors the progress and development of each child in the cohort, focusing on their academic and personal progress and development and ensuring each student receives the support and guidance they need to remove any barriers to learning.
+Raising Standards Leads, leading each year group are keen to monitor the progress and development of each child in the cohort, focusing on their academic and personal progress and development and ensuring each student receives the support and guidance they need to remove any barriers to learning.

 Our school has developed a targeted and responsive Mentor programme delivered through Mentor time.
 For example; a range of topics that address a wide range of areas.
 For example; brain power and learning behaviours, resilience classroom, finance education, literacy, numeracy, personal and leadership, careers and aspiration, internet safety, student voice, the democratic process, philosophy and ethics, British Values, study skills, exams skills, culture, love of music, healthy relationships and healthy living.
 All supported by a series of assemblies (complementing the Citizenship and Personal Development/RHSE programme in the curriculum) delivered by staff, senior leaders and outside agencies.